Ainstain/auto-update-shadowsocks-server-config-on-windows-from-free-provider/README.md

 # update_shadowsocks_config

-a shellscript for shadowsocks for windows which is get ss server address from ishadowsocks web sites!
+A shellscript for shadowsocks on windows which is getting ss server address from ishadowsocks web sites!